Modelur/docs/docs/reference/menu.md

  _From Edge Loop_ option means you have to select ALL the Edges of a closed loop in order to create Building or City Block.
 Of no complete edge loop is selected, Modelur will ignore selected edges and create a Building in the middle of the coordinate system and with _Default Building Area_ (as defined in [Default Building Parameters](whole_plot/#default-building-parameters)) or switch to Line tool so you can draw new City Block.

+**Calculate FAR Based On**

+Tell Modelur whether you want to calculate Whole Plot's and City Blocks Floor Area Ratio based on Gross or Net Floor Area of Buildings. _By default this option is set to Gross Floor Area._

 **Lock City Blocks Upon Creation**

 Automatically locks City Blocks when they are created.
 This means a City Block can not be moved around the screen.
 This way you avoid accidentally moving a